Frequently Asked Questions

-Can I get a minor in Wildlife Management?
+Can I get a minor in Wildlife Science?

-The only minor available in Wildlife Management is an interdisciplinary minor.
-The reason this minor requires specific courses rather than any combination of 18 semester credit hours is because someone with an expertise in Wildlife Management is expected to have specific knowledge that cannot be gained with any random assortment of courses.
+The only minor available in Wildlife Science is an interdisciplinary minor.
+The reason this minor requires specific courses rather than any combination of 18 semester credit hours is because someone with an expertise in Wildlife Science is expected to have specific knowledge that cannot be gained with any random assortment of courses.

 The specific courses required for this minor are a total of 18 semester credit hours (SCH) from the following:

 BIOL 4401 – Ecology (4 SCH) or RNRM 315 – Range Ecology (3 SCH)

 WLDM 2322 – Wildlife Conservation and Management (3 SCH)

 WLDM 3310 – Techniques in Wildlife Management (3 SCH)